How to Learn Japanese in a Month (Protip: It Takes a Lot of Hard Work)

-This post won’t try to tell you how to learn Japanese.
-Instead, it provides you with a game plan and resources designed to help you learn Japanese very quickly—a plan that can be completed in less than a month.
+Instead of telling you how to learn Japanese, this post has a game plan and resources designed to help you learn Japanese in less than a month.

 Is It Really Possible to Learn How to Speak Japanese in Less Than 4 Weeks?